CoolManE4/Disassembler/README.md

 # Disassembler

-I am now allowing pull requests, my code is not perfect.
-But it can become alot better if other people improve and fix it, its still being made and it hasn't been tested yet, so its vulnerable to human flaw.
+If you have the ability to, please contribute.
+My code is not perfect.
+But it can become alot better if other people improve and fix it.
+It's still being made and it hasn't been tested yet, so its vulnerable to human flaw.

 * [Why should I use this](#why-should-i-use-this)
 * [Setup](#setup)